Poisson splitting by factors: Selection rules

-\paragraph{Remarks on the Proof of Proposition {\ref{fund}}.} It is immediate from property (\ref{good}) that $\Psi(X) = \Psi(Z)$.
-The isometry\hy equivariance of selection rules (property ({\ref{seliso}})) will not play a role in the proof of Proposition {\ref{fund}}.
-For the purposes of the following discussion, let us assume that $\Psi$ does not have to satisfy property (\ref{seliso}).
-Temporarily suppose instead that $\Psi$ satisfies the following additional requirement. \begin{enumerate} \item[(b$'$)] There exists a {\em fixed\/} Borel set $D$ such that if $X$ is a Poisson point process on $\R^d$, then $\Psi(X) \subset D \subset H_\Psi(X) ^c$. \end{enumerate} By property (\ref{good}) in the definition of a selection rule, it is easy to see that $\Psi(X)$ is $\sigma(X\ronnn_{D^c})$-measurable.
-Since $X\ronnn_{D}$ and $X\ronnn_{D^c}$ are independent, we have that where $W \eqd X$ and $W$ is independent of $X$.
-Moreover, one can verify (see Lemma {\ref{prefund}} below) that
+It is immediate from property~\hyperlink{good}{(c)} that $\Psi(X) = \Psi(Z)$.
+The isometry-equivariance of selection rules [property \hyperlink{seliso}{(b)}] will not play a role in the proof of Proposition \ref{fund}.
+For the purposes of the following discussion, let us assume that $\Psi$ does not have to satisfy property \hyperlink{seliso}{(b)}.
+Temporarily suppose instead that $\Psi$ satisfies the following additional requirement: \begin{longlist}[(b$'$)] \item[(b$'$)] There exists a \textit{fixed} Borel set $D$ such that if $X$ is a Poisson point process on $\R^d$, then $\Psi(X) \subset D \subset H_\Psi(X) ^c$. \end{longlist} For any random variable $Y$, we let $\sigma(Y)$ be the $\sigma $-algebra generated by $Y$.
+By property \hyperlink{good}{(c)} in the definition of a selection rule, it is easy to see that~$\Psi(X)$ is~$\sigma(X\ronnn_{D^c})$-measurable.
+Since $X\ronnn_{D}$ and $X\ronnn_{D^c}$ are independent, we have that